sh1un/ebpf-based-cni-plugin/REFACTOR_SPEC.md

 6.  **Manage eBPF Objects in Go**:
     *   In `cmdAdd`, use the generated Go code from `bpf2go` to load, attach, and pin the eBPF program and maps.

-### Phase 2: Refactor Network Policy Controller to Golang (Future Work)
+### Phase 2: Refactor Network Policy Agent to Golang (Future Work)

-This phase will replace the `network_policy_controller.sh` script with a more robust Go-based controller.
+This phase will replace the `network_policy_agent.sh` script with a more robust Go-based agent.

 ## 4. Expected Outcome